quantum-ods/qmlcourse/README.md

 The main authors, reviewers, editors, DevOps you can find [here](https://semyonsinchenko.github.io/qmlcourse/_build/html/book/authors.html).

 Content generators, to be agreed with [@SemyonSinchenko](https://github.com/SemyonSinchenko).
 See [Issues](https://github.com/SemyonSinchenko/qmlcourse.ai/issues) to pick up one of the open tasks and for updates; this list is not intended to be always up-to-date.

 Also, all authors for some updates are participants special channel into community ods.ai, join filling the form and write your nickname to orgs to add you to the channel.

-### Contributor roles

-Refer to [CONTRIBUTING.md](https://github.com/SemyonSinchenko/qmlcourse.ai/blob/master/CONTRIBUTING.md) for the definition of all contributor roles.

 ## Join ODS